Website icon Xpert.Digital

 Electromobility in Europe

-Despite difficult circumstances and the negative impact of the pandemic on the automotive industry, electric vehicles took a big leap forward in many countries in 2020.
-According to estimates by the industry tracker EV Volumes, plug-in electric vehicles accounted for 4.2 percent of global light vehicle sales last year, up from 2.5 percent in 2019.
-While only eight countries reported an EV share of 5 percent or more in 2019, 13 countries managed to increase the share of electric vehicles in new car sales to over 10 percent in 2020.
-As in previous years, Norway was a positive outlier with a 75% share of plug-in electric vehicles, while Iceland, Sweden and Finland also featured in the top five - evidence of the rapid adoption of electric cars in the Nordic countries.
-China, by far the largest electric car market in terms of sales, fell out of the top 10 with a 6.2 percent share of passenger car sales in the country.
-Meanwhile, the United States fell further behind, with EV share at just 2.3 percent.
+Despite difficult circumstances and the negative effects of pandemic on the automotive industry, electric vehicles 2020 have made a big leap forward in many countries.
+According to estimates by the industrial tracker EV volumes, plug-in electric vehicles made 4.2 percent of global light vehicles sales last year, in 2019 it was still 2.5 percent.
+While only eight countries reported an EV share of 5 percent or more in 2019, 13 countries managed to increase the proportion of electric vehicles in new car sales to over 10 percent in 2020.
+As in previous years, Norway was a positive outlier with a 75 percent share of plug-in electric vehicles, while Iceland, Sweden and Finland were also represented in the top 5 – proof of the quick acceptance of electric cars in the Nordic countries.
+China, the largest market for electric cars in relation to sales, fell out of the top 10 with a share of 6.2 percent in the country.
+In the meantime, the United States continued to fall back with an EV share of only 2.3 percent.

 More about it here: